Jean-Joooo/Full-Stack-Portofolio-Project-htmlcssjs-Coursera-IBM/README.md

+IBM | Coursera Full Stack Courses: HTML, CSS, Js

-This is a dynamic portfolio that I crafted during my Coursera/IBM Full Stack courses, during this project, I mainly used HTML, CSS, and JS
+This is a dynamic portfolio that I crafted during my courses, during this project, I mainly used HTML, CSS, and Js.

 ----> https://jean-joooo.github.io/Full-Stack-Portofolio-Project-htmlcssjs-Coursera-IBM/